jvaugha3038/Engineering_4_Notebook/README.md

 ### Wiring
 ![image](https://github.com/jvaugha3038/Engineering_4_Notebook/assets/112961338/c9af72a1-f693-4ef2-9eda-9ca59792c126)

-(shows one big breadboard, but I'm really using two half-size breadboards.)
+(shows one big breadboard, but I'm really using two half-size breadboards. just the pico and the accelerometer alone take up almost an entire small breadboard.)

 ### Reflection
 The LED part was as simple as it sounds, just "when this number is less than or equal to zero, turn the light on".
 The battery caused a lot of problems though, the first one being that it is **very hard** to disconnect the battery from the switch or the charger while trying not to break it.
 Maybe I'm just weak, but besides that, the bigger problem was that the code would work fine when connected to the computer, but when disconnected, the light would just turn on and stay on.
 It turned out that the ground rails on my two breadboards weren't actually connected, so once I put a jumper wire there, it worked fine.
 This was just an oversight on my part.
 The solution is to do better.